awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-data-export.md

 instance_type = "ml.m5.xlarge"
 ```

 You can monitor your Data Wrangler job status in the [SageMaker console](https://console.aws.amazon.com/sagemaker/) in the **Processing** tab\.
 The processing job is named `data-wrangler-flow-processing-flow_id`\.
-The `flow_id` is defined in the notebook using the day and time the notebook is executed\.
+The `flow_id` is defined in the notebook using the day and time the notebook is ran\.

 Additionally, you can monitor your Data Wrangler job using Amazon CloudWatch\.
 For additional information, see [Monitor Amazon SageMaker Processing Jobs with CloudWatch Logs and Metrics](https://docs.aws.amazon.com/sagemaker/latest/dg/processing-job.html#processing-job-cloudwatch)\.